Parvatheeswarar temple, Tiruthelicheri

 Goddess Sannidhi

-In the mandapam adjoining the sanctum, Goddess Sri Swayamvara Tapasvini is enshrined in a standing posture, facing south.
-The entrance to the Goddess's sanctum is flanked on both sides by Dwarapalikas, the divine female guardians.
+In the mandapam adjoining the sanctum, Goddess Sri Swayamvara Tapasvini is enshrined in a graceful standing posture facing south.
+The entrance to Her sanctum is guarded on either side by Dwarapalikas, the divine female gatekeepers who symbolize protection and auspiciousness.

 Main Sannidhi